raghavs6/ego_trajectory_challenge/README.md

 - Clarity → Is your report correct or are your ideas right?
 - Each criteria will be graded on a scale of 1-5.

+- Remember, it's OK to attempt it all and fail as long as you learn something and document it well you would have a good shot at it.

 ---
 ##### [Interesting stuff from NVIDIA](https://build.nvidia.com/nvidia/bevformer) for the curious.